Shop Subscribe

 Science Ice Excavation: Hidden Holiday Items

-Prep by creating ice blocks (using small containers as molds) filled with a few small holiday items or treats (candy canes, jingle bells, etc).
-You’ll need larger plastic bins to use as the excavation site and to keep the mess to a minimum.
+Prep by creating ice blocks (using small containers as molds) filled with small holiday items or treats (candy canes, jingle bells, etc).
+You’ll need larger plastic bins to use at the excavation site to keep the mess to a minimum.

 Provide a variety of safe tools to work with to excavate.
 Some examples include: